BTP-2022-23/ev-charging-estimate/README.md

 To predict the voltage/Power from temperature and irradiance, we will use solar panels in MATLAB.
 This would give us a good estimate of the power.

 Futhermore, the grid tariffs and solar power costs should be used to calculate cost.

+The MATLAB data can be utilised to predict power output (Open the xlsx file in sheets for best experience).